Vehicle Safety Features

-- Vehicles and battery replacement modules should be listed or approved for operation.
+- Vehicles and battery replacement modules should be listed or approved for operation; specific standards stipulate requirements for fuel cell systems in industrial equipment (see below).

-- Vehicle storage tanks should be designed to meet the intended pressure and cycle life in hydrogen service.
-The tanks should be certified by the manufacturer for their intended pressures and life cycle.
+- Vehicle storage tanks should be designed and certified to meet the intended pressure-temperature conditions and cycle life.

 - An on-board control module should monitor process conditions and shut down the vehicle if unsafe conditions are detected.